 10 Productivity Hacks for Getting Things Done with an ADHD Brain

-Can you improve your productivity in 2022?
+Can you improve your productivity?
 Absolutely.
 How?
 By employing to-do lists, brain dumps, and these other ADHD-tested solutions recommended by ADDitude readers.

 Your to-do list is powerful, but it’s not magic.
 When facing an onslaught of distractions, interruptions, and digital overload, that “to-do” list may become a “nope-not-even-gonna-try” list for people with ADHD and weak executive functioning skills like time management, prioritization, and sustained focus.